wazuh/wazuh-kubernetes/docs/ref/getting-started/usage/deployment/eks.md

   - Create a record set in AWS Route 53 from a Kubernetes LoadBalancer.
 - Having at least two Kubernetes nodes in order to meet the *podAntiAffinity* policy.
 - For Kubernetes version 1.23 or higher, the assignment of an IAM Role is necessary for the CSI driver to function correctly.
 Within the AWS documentation you can find the instructions for the assignment: <https://docs.aws.amazon.com/eks/latest/userguide/ebs-csi.html>
   - The installation of the CSI driver is necessary for new and old deployments, since it is a Kubernetes feature.
 - Wazuh deployment includes Network policy configurations to filter communication between pods.
-Verify if the EKS cluster configuration has Network policy configuration enabled.
+Verify EKS cluster configuration has Network policy configuration enabled.

-### Overview
+## Overview

-#### StateFulSet and Deployments Controllers
+### StateFulSet and Deployments Controllers

 Like a Deployment, a StatefulSet manages Pods that are based on an identical container specification, but it maintains an identity attached to each of its pods.
 These pods are created from the same specification, but they are not interchangeable: each one has a persistent identifier maintained across any rescheduling.